Implementing General Data Protection Regulations in your Dynamics 365 Portals

 As an administrator, you can configure your portal to meet GDPR standards.
 For example, minors must have parental consent to use the portal.
 You can also establish terms and conditions for people who use your portal.
 Users must agree to the terms and conditions to use the portal.

 GDPR allows you to obtain consent from portal users about the use of their personal data, identify minor users, and get parental consent for minors.

 The Last Successful Sign-in field in the portal contact record shows when a portal user has last logged in.
-This date is picked up by a Dynamics 365 for Customer Engagement audit of the contact record and makes that information available in the standard audit stream.
+This date is picked up by an audit of the contact record and makes that information available in the standard audit stream.
 This allows the administrator to see inactive community members and delete their records.

 The login tracking feature has been deprecated.
 It is recommended to use an analytics technology like Azure Application Insights to capture this kind of information.
 To see the list of deprecated features, click here.

 Identifying minor portal users and obtaining parental consent

 Regulations for identifying minors vary by country/region.
 Because a minor can only access the portal with parental consent, you can configure the portal to identify minors using these fields in the portal contact record:

 Is Minor: Indicates that the contact is considered a minor in their jurisdiction.
 By default, No is selected.